Cskyleryoung/gravity-forms-styles/readme.md

 This is a lean, modern, pretty, and flexible stylesheet for Gravity Forms.

-Gravity Forms is awesome, but the basic styles are outdated, bulky, and way over nested, making them difficult to override.
-It's time for an update.
+Gravity Forms is awesome functionally, but the included styles are outdated and difficult to work with.
+This style package seeks to solve those issues by using:

-Although this solution can be used as is, it's also meant to be used as a starting point for customization.

-## What's here.

 - Minimal CSS selector nesting.
 - Well organized SASS structure.